 What is the sand-glass used for?

 Who sits at the Table in front of the Speakers and Presidents chair?

 Who sits at the table in front of the Clerk's chair?

 The people who sit at this table are government officers and are invited by the minister responsible for the bill that is being debated.
-They are approved to attend Parliament by the Speaker or chair and the chamber.
-They are not elected members of parliament and are there to answer technical and legal questions that are put to the Minister responsible for the legislation before the house.

 Why is the Queens Coat of Arms in the Chamber and not the Western Australian Coat of Arms?

 Why are the Chambers Blue and Red?

 Why are the Chambers called the Upper and Lower Houses?

 When Parliament House was first designed in the late 1890s Western Australia was a British Colony and did not have a separate Coat of Arms.